-Our Hybrid Wilderness + EMT (WEMT) training involves both self-study, through an online course and practical training at our facility in Wilmington, North Carolina (NC).
-You spend 40 to 50 hours with at-home study and testing prior to attending the in-person skills training.
+Our Hybrid Wilderness + EMT (WEMT) training involves both self-study, through an online course and practical training at an NCOAE Campus.
+You spend 30 to 50 hours with at-home study and testing prior to attending the in-person skills training.

 After I register and pay for the Hybrid Wilderness + Emergency Medical Technician (W+EMT) course, what can I expect?

 After you register and pay for the course, you will receive two emails from NCOAE – a receipt and a course confirmation.
 The course confirmation email will contain important information about next steps so be sure to read it in its entirety.